Monday, March 31, 2008

 Our itinerary says that we'll be leaving the house around 4:00am tomorrow, but that's really just tonight for me.
 When we return I'll share pictures.

-During the late 70s and into the 80s they played at the Ventura County Fairgrounds --which are situated right on the beach-- many number of times I think and, because I wasn't a great fan, I never went.
-But in the summer of, I think, 1983 some friends took me with them to my first Beach Boys concert.
+During the late 1970s and into the '80s they played at the Ventura County Fairground, which is situated right on the beach at Surfer's Point, many number of times, but because I wasn't a great fan, I never went.
+But in the summer of, I think, 1983 some friends took me with them to my first Beach Boys concert...

 Another Reason Why I'm Going to Vienna